-Inventing new ways to build is possible but what if there is no space for this.
+Inventing new ways to build is interesting, but what if there's no space?
 Well, we’ll just have to add on to what already exists.
-Developing on top of what materials we already have built may seem complicated but innovators have come up with solutions.
+Developing on top of what materials we've already built may seem complicated, but innovators have come up with solutions.

 Building On Top

-London has suffered quite a lot when it comes to the shortage in housing.
+London has suffered quite a lot when it comes to housing shortage.
 According to Real Estate Developers, Apex Airspace, there are 60,000 places across the capital where two to three storey buildings could be extended using pre-made units.
-They have already developed one site on Abbey Road, Camden, and certainly aim to create 800 new homes.
-Creating room for more than 2,000 Londoners.
+They have already developed one site on Abbey Road, Camden, and certainly aim to create 800 new homes, granting living space to more than 2,000 Londoners.
 According to Business Insider, property firm Knight Frank has also identified up to 41,000 rooftops on which new homes could be built in central London within zones one and two!!

 Image Credit: PropertyWeek

 For several years now, the development of containers has been democratized to respond in particular to the lack of student housing.
-Now, we are talking about floating containers, self-sufficient, installed in disused port areas.
+Now we're talking about floating containers, self-sufficient, installed in disused port areas.

 There are also floating houses, originally designed in wood to meet the rising waters, they are an ideal alternative to the missing surfaces in large cities.
 The concept has already been applied in Amsterdam, which saw the birth of a real artificial island, 15 minutes from its center.
 Aquashell, a Breton company, offers the same services.
 In the future, building in flood zones may become possible.

 Using the available space sometimes seems impossible.
 But if water's no longer an obstacle, mountain slopes could also offer great opportunities for innovation.
 Nestinbox is a Swedish company offering to build housing of about fifty square meters on the mountainside, largely inspired by bird nests.